 Vicki Anderson is a natural resource specialist with a background in field and watershed level conservation planning and implementation.
 Prior to joining the Institute of Water Research, she worked for the United States Department of Agriculture Natural Resources Conservation Service (NRCS).
 During her 33 year career with NRCS, Vicki developed and managed the Certified Conservation Planner program; served as River Basin Coordinator for Southeast Michigan, the Thunder Bay River, and the Grand River; and delivered training throughout Michigan based on the Department of Environmental Quality book “Developing a Watershed Management Plan for Water Quality: An Introductory Guide” to which Vicki was a contributor.
 She is currently facilitating the Michigan Natural Resources Working Group which is a partnership of federal, state and local agencies and organizations with an interest in conserving Michigan’s natural resources.
 Vicki also served as project manager for the “Flint River Nutrient Reduction: Focusing Action” project which was funded through the Great Lakes Restoration Initiative.
 The goal of the project was to increase technical assistance capacity in the watershed to reduce soluble reactive phosphorus (SRP).
 One of the products of this project is a tool that enables local technical staff to identify sites in the landscape that are the primary sources of SRP.
 Once identified, these sites can be the focus of concerted outreach and technical assistance.

-Jeremiah Asher is the Director of Information and Decision Support Technology at the Institute of Water Research and has an extensive background in geographic information systems, decision support system development, and natural resource management.
+Jeremiah Asher is the Assistant Director at the Institute of Water Research and has an extensive background in geographic information systems, decision support system development, and natural resource management.
 His interest is in web/GIS decision support systems.
 His most recent activities and research are focused on networking environmental practitioners and communities in the Great Lakes, evaluating wetland treatment of nutrients from agricultural tile drains for the U.S. Army Corps of Engineers, and exploring a groundwater credit trading system for Michigan high capacity water users.

 Bo is an Outreach Specialist whose education and work experience lie in urban and regional planning, mostly at the local government level.
 Since coming to IWR in 2013, he has been actively involved with the improvement and dissemination of courses contained in the Institute’s watershed management certificate program, working with other water resources organization to ensure the courses remain current and delivered in a contemporary manner.
 He also coordinates outreach activities related to water resource related grants with stakeholders.
 Bo brings his local government and planning perspective to all IWR activities in which he is involved, and has assisted the Land Policy Institute at MSU with several planning related projects.